1. Support your local food system

-Purchase from local farms at farmer’s markets, Community Supported Agriculture (CSA) shares, and grocery stores.
+Purchase from local regenerative farms at farmer’s markets, Community Supported Agriculture shares, and grocery stores.

-3. Learn from stewards of your local food system.
+2. Learn from stewards of your local food system

-Host local farmers and food agency staff at your faith community or civic group for a “lunch and learn.”
+Host local farmers and food agency staff at your Quaker Meeting for a “lunch and learn.”
 Research and attend their events to understand how your local food system operates.

-Write to your elected officials urging them to pass policies that put the welfare of our people and the planet before the profits of fossil fuel polluters.
-Take action at afsc.org/ClimateAction.
+Write to your elected officials at the local and federal level urging them to pass policies that put the welfare of our people and the planet before the profits of fossil fuel polluters.